mdejesus23/melnerdz-website/src/content/projects/accolade.md

 image:
   src: './images/accolade.JPG'
   alt: 'A person coding on a laptop'
 description: I developed the Accolade AI website for a client using the Astro framework, TypeScript, and CSS with BEM methodology.
 The project focused on creating a modern and responsive web presence that is both user-friendly and easy to maintain.
-Here are some of the key features of the website
 slug: accolade-ai
 tags: ['coding', 'tips', 'technology']
 technology: